 How Much Does A Garden Room Cost?
 An Impartial Guide

-The cost of a garden room can vary significantly, influenced by several key factors such as size, materials and additional features.
+The cost of a garden room can vary significantly and is influenced by several key factors such as size, materials, and additional features.
 According to The Garden Room Guide, the average cost of a 3 m x 3 m garden room in the UK stands at approximately £21,632, or £2,403 per m2 inclusive of VAT and installation.
 However, the following factors primarily drive these costs:

 1. Foundations: The type of foundation needed can affect the price, with options ranging from concrete bases to ground screws.